1. Home

 • If you have glaucoma

-• If you have a cough that produces a lot of mucous
+• If you have a cough that produces a lot of mucus

 • If you have a breathing problem or chronic cough that is caused by asthma, smoking, chronic bronchitis or emphysema